jpfairbanks/hpc6220/doc/writeup.md

+# Introduction
+The goal of this project is to make parallel algorithms more accesible through an easy to use Python library for some basic tasks.
+The pursuit of this end also created some knowledge and intuition about the performance aspects of parallel programing in python.
+The fact that we are using OS level processes and not pthreads or OpenMP thread pools, means that some computations must be restructured in order to achieve performance.
+The main note of this is that accessing the data in order on a per process basis is very important.
 # Process based parallelism using Multiprocessing
 In order to expand the accessibility of parallel algorithms my project creates some basic primitives for parallel algorithms in Python